AuthorAID: History

 The Science and Development Network posted an article by the JPHP editors in its Opinions section describing AuthorAID to the broader science and development communities.
 The JPHP editors followed up with an editorial in their journal in which they explained the problems faced by developing world researchers when they try to publish their work in scientific journals.

-In 2006, AuthorAID experiments started to take shape.
-Certain central elements remain constant across the experiments.
+In 2006, AuthorAID experiments started to take shape, with certain central elements shared across all programs.
 AuthorAID is not commercial, relying exclusively on volunteer scientific and editorial mentors to help developing world authors.
 All AuthorAID projects match mentors (senior scientists with editorial experience often in or near retirement, or experienced science editors) with researchers seeking help to present their work.
 Mentors forswear authorship, agreeing to accept acknowledgment from the researchers whom they assist.
 Together the mentors and authors work on a manuscript via the internet or e-mail (unless they are able to meet in person) through to publication.

 The European Association of Science Editors (EASE) invited a presentation of AuthorAID at its 2006 Annual Meeting in Kraków, Poland and subsequently endorsed the concept.
 Short descriptions of AuthorAID have been published in the journals of both CSE (Science Editor) and EASE (European Science Editing).

 The International Society for Environmental Epidemiology, with almost 1000 members worldwide, created an AuthorAID for its developing world members, relying on the expertise of senior members as mentors.
 In 2007, this became one of the first operational experiments with the AuthorAID concept.

 In late 2008 AuthorAID and Scientists without Borders, a project developed by the New York Academy of Sciences, discovered each other and agreed to investigate ways to work together.
 In autumn 2009 work began on the development of an organizational profile for the AuthorAID concept and its various projects on the Scientists without Borders website.
 In addition, support from the Eastern Mediterranean Association of Medical Editors (EMAME), the Regional Office for the Eastern Mediterranean of the World Health Organization, and the Bahrain Medical Society made it possible for Karen Shashok, a translator and author's editor located in Granada, Spain, to attend the EMMJ4 conference in Manama, Bahrain and start work on the AuthorAID in the Eastern Mediterranean project.